RikaIljina/PP5/README.md

     - Informational texts interpret the visual data and explain the meaning of graphs and values.

-    •	As a client, I want to see a conclusion so that I can come away with clear instructions as to how procure adequate datasets.
+    •	As a client, I can read a conclusion so that I can come away with clear instructions as to how procure adequate datasets.

     - A summary on the "Data Assessment" page provides clear recommendations based on the performed analyses.